TimeAutoDiff: A Unified Framework for Generation, Imputation, Forecasting, and Time-Varying Metadata Conditioning of Heterogeneous Time Series Tabular Data: Datasets and Data Processing Steps

 \section{Datasets and Data Processing Steps}

-We used four single-sequence and two multi-sequence time-series datasets for our experiments.
-All of these datasets contain both continuous and categorical variables.
-For the readers' convenience, we include all the datasets in the supplementary folder.
+We used six single-sequence and two multi-sequence time-series datasets for our experiments.
+The statistical information of datasets used in our experiments is in Table \ref{datasets}.

-\textbf{Single-sequence:} We select the first 2000 rows from each single sequence dataset for our experiments.
-We split our data into windows of size 24, leading us to have the tensor of size $1977 \times 24 \times F$.
-Recall that the $F$ denotes the total number of features in the table.
+\textbf{Single-sequence:} For single-sequence datasets, we segment the time series with $N$ total timestamps into overlapping windows of length $T$ and stride $S$, resulting in a tensor of shape $(N - T + S) \times T \times F$, where $F$ denotes the number of features in the table.
+The specific values of $T$ and $S$ vary across different experimental settings.

 \begin{itemize} \item \textbf{Traffic} (UCI) is a single-sequence, mixed-type time-series dataset describing the hourly Minneapolis-St Paul, MN traffic volume for Westbound I-94.
-The dataset includes weather features and holidays included for evaluating their impacts on traffic volume. \url{https://archive.ics.uci.edu/dataset/492/metro+interstate+traffic+volume} \item \textbf{Pollution} (UCI) is a single-sequence, mixed-type time-series dataset containing the PM2.5 data in Beijing between Jan 1st, 2010 to Dec 31st, 2014. \url{https://archive.ics.uci.edu/dataset/381/beijing+pm2+5+data} \item \textbf{Hurricane} (NHC) is a single sequence, mixed-type time-series dataset of the monthly sales revenue (2003-2020) for the tourism industry for all 67 counties of Florida which are prone to annual hurricanes.
-This dataset is used as a spatio-temporal benchmark dataset for forecasting during extreme events and anomalies in \cite{Farhangi_2023}. \url{https://www.nhc.noaa.gov/data/} \item \textbf{AirQuality} (UCI) is a single sequence, mixed-type time-series dataset containing the hourly averaged responses from a gas multisensor device deployed on the field in an Italian city. \url{https://archive.ics.uci.edu/dataset/360/air+quality} \end{itemize}
+The dataset includes weather features and holidays for evaluating their impacts on traffic volume.
+(URL: \url{https://archive.ics.uci.edu/dataset/492/metro+interstate+traffic+volume})

+\item \textbf{Pollution} (UCI) is a single-sequence, mixed-type time-series dataset containing the PM2.5 data in Beijing between Jan 1st, 2010 to Dec 31st, 2014.
+(URL: \url{https://archive.ics.uci.edu/dataset/381/beijing+pm2+5+data})

+\item \textbf{Hurricane} (NHC) is a single sequence, mixed-type time-series dataset of the monthly sales revenue (2003-2020) for the tourism industry for all 67 counties of Florida which are prone to annual hurricanes.
+This dataset is used as a spatio-temporal benchmark dataset for forecasting extreme events and anomalies \citep{Farhangi_2023}.
+(URL: \url{https://www.nhc.noaa.gov/data/})

+\item \textbf{AirQuality} (UCI) is a single sequence, mixed-type time-series dataset containing the hourly averaged responses from a gas multisensor device deployed on the field in an Italian city.
+(URL: \url{https://archive.ics.uci.edu/dataset/360/air+quality})

+\item \textbf{ETTh1} (Github:~\cite{haoyietal-informer-2021}) is a single sequence, continuous only time-series dataset, recording hourly level ETT (i.e., Electricity Transformer Temperature), which is a crucial indicator in the electric power long-term deployment.
+Specifically, the dataset combines short-term and long-term periodical patterns, long-term trends, and many irregular patterns.
+(URL: \url{https://github.com/zhouhaoyi/ETDataset/tree/main})

+\item \textbf{Energy} (Kaggle) is a single sequence time-series dataset.
+The dataset, spanning 4.5 months, includes 10-minute interval data on house temperature and humidity via a ZigBee sensor network, energy data from m-bus meters, and weather data from Chievres Airport, Belgium, with two random variables added for regression model testing.
+(URL: \url{https://www.kaggle.com/code/gaganmaahi224/appliances-energy-time-series-analysis})